bacall213/ninja-diskspace/README.md

 tmpfs              51200    6128     45072  12% /var/log
 /dev/mmcblk0p1     65390   11152     54238  18% /boot/uboot
 ```
-defaults to 0p2 for the ninjablock, but you can use the driver
+This driver defaults to 0p2 for the Ninja Block.
+Use the driver
-configuration to change the string to search for in the
+config dialog to change the disk you want to monitor.
-output from df -k

 ### Step 2 - restart process
 sudo service ninjablock restart

+## Notes
+- Install instructions not proofed
+- This is NOT on NPM yet, so `npm install` is expected to fail
+- This driver based on the ninja-diskspace driver by Paul Cull